nitmws/iptc-photometadata-engine/README.md

 This object represents an IPTC Photo Metadata property.

+> Be aware: multiple objects about the same IPTC property may exist, this depends on the Output Design.
+For "fstds" instances exist for the XMP, the IIM and the Exif value.
+For "ipmdfull" multiple instances may exist if the XMP and the IIM values (and Exif value) are different.

-The properties of this JavaScript object:
+The properties of this JavaScript object and if their occurrence is mandatory or optional:
-* `ptype`: has one of these values:
+* `ptype` (mandatory): has one of these values:
     * "plain": this property has plain value(s), may be an array
     * "struct": this property has structured value(s), may be an array
-* `plabel`: label of the IPTC Photo Metadata property
+* `plabel` (mandatory): label of the IPTC Photo Metadata property
-* `psort`: sortorder value of the IPTC Photo Metadata property (of an alphabetical sortorder of the property labels in English)
+* `psort` (optional): sortorder value of the IPTC Photo Metadata property (of an alphabetical sortorder of the property labels in English)
-* `pspecidx`: fragment identifer of the specification of this IPTC property in the IPTC Photo Metadata Standard specification document.
+* `pspecidx` (mandatory): fragment identifer of the specification of this IPTC property in the IPTC Photo Metadata Standard specification document.
 This fragment identifier may be appended to the URL https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata for linking.
-* `pvalue`: the IPTC Photo Metadata property's plain value or its data structure value expressed as PropNode.
+* `pvalue` (mandatory): the IPTC Photo Metadata property's plain value or its data structure value expressed as PropNode.
-* `pinsync`: a numeric value indicating if values of this IPTC property in different embedded formats are in sync: 0 = a value of only one format was found, 1 = XMP and IIM value are in sync, 2 = XMP/IIM and further Exif values are in sync, -1 = should be 1 but is not in sync, -2 = should be 2 but is not in sync.
+* `pinsync` (mandatory): a numeric value indicating if values of this IPTC property in different embedded formats are in sync: 0 = a value of only one format was found, 1 = XMP and IIM value are in sync, 2 = XMP/IIM and further Exif values are in sync, -1 = should be 1 but is not in sync, -2 = should be 2 but is not in sync.
-* `pembformat`: a comma separated sequence of these optionals codes: "XMP", "IIM" and/or "Exif".
+* `pembformat` (optional): a comma separated sequence of these codes: "XMP", "IIM", "Exif".
 It shows from which format the pvalue was taken.
 This property is only set for top level properties as sub-properties in a structure can only be from the XMP format.
-* `hasValue`: boolean value, is "true" if a value exists, else "false"
+* `hasValue` (mandatory): boolean value, is "true" if a value exists, else "false"

 ### Class PropNodesArraysSet1

-Object with arrays of objects for showing IPTC Photo Metadata in different sections of the HTML output
+Class of properties holding arrays of PropNodes for different Output Designs, can be used for rendering HTML.

 The properties of this JavaScript object:
 * Used for the 'full IPTC Photo Metadata' design option